kronotop/kronotop/docs/volume/management.md

 document store, Volume is responsible for reliably storing all document data on local disks and managing data replication between cluster members.

-See the [Storage Engine](../../README.md#storage-engine) section in README.md for details.
+See the [design](design.md) document in for details of the volume design and implementation.

 ## Commands